Office of the Inspector of Transport Security

 The Inspector of Transport Security has no “own motion” powers and, apart from necessary administrative functions, conducts inquiries only at the direction of the Minister.

-A direction by the Minister to conduct an inquiry may follow a request from the Prime Minister, another Government Minister, a Minister of a state or territory government, or a recommendation of the Secretary of the Department of Infrastructure and Transport.
+A direction by the Minister to conduct an inquiry may follow a request from the Prime Minister, another Government Minister, a Minister of a state or territory government, or a recommendation of the Secretary of the Department of Infrastructure and Regional Development.

 A transport security incident worthy of inquiry is one that is likely to involve serious breaches of regulatory obligations by regulated parties, security related events leading to death or a major event, or a pattern of events pointing to serious security vulnerabilities.